iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

 - Vite
 - Tailwind CSS
 - Radix UI Components
+- **WebRTC MediaRecorder API** (for Live Interview Mode)
 - OpenAI API
+- **Gemini 2.0 Flash API** (recommended for Live Interview Mode)
+- Anthropic Claude API

 ## How It Works

+### Coding Mode (Original)

 1. **Initial Setup**
    - Launch the invisible window
-   - Enter your OpenAI API key in the settings
+   - Enter your API key in the settings
    - Choose your preferred model for extraction, solution generation, and debugging

 2. **Capturing Problem**
    - Use global shortcut [Control or Cmd + H] to take screenshots of code problems
-   - Screenshots are automatically added to the queue of up to 2
+   - Screenshots are automatically added to the queue of up to 5
    - If needed, remove the last screenshot with [Control or Cmd + L]

 3. **Processing**
    - Press [Control or Cmd + Enter] to analyze the screenshots
-   - AI extracts problem requirements from the screenshots using GPT-4 Vision API
+   - AI extracts problem requirements from the screenshots using Vision API
    - The model generates an optimal solution based on the extracted information
-   - All analysis is done using your personal OpenAI API key
+   - All analysis is done using your personal API key

 4. **Solution & Debugging**
    - View the generated solutions with detailed explanations